mehdiborji/EM-CNN/README.md

-# ebv_copy
+# EM-CNN
-Deep learning pipeline for histopathology images using Expectation Maximization iterations
+Deep learning pipeline for classification of histopathology images using Expectation Maximization iterations

 scripts: